Quantum steganographic protocols using degenerate and entanglement-assisted quantum codes: Steganography using the phase bit of ebit

 We choose $\Vec{q}=(0,0,0,1,1)$.
 In the manner of Eqs. (\ref{eq:split}) and (\ref{eq:splitting}), we have

 where

 Beforehand, sender Alice and receiver Bob pre-share the Bell state $\ket{\Phi^+}$.
 Alice encodes the secret message $b$ as in Eq. (\ref{eq:Phib}).
 She then encodes her particle in the manner of Eq. (\ref{eq:stego-message}), $\ket{\Upsilon(0,b)}_{AB} \equiv \frac{1}{\sqrt{2}} \left(\ket{L_0}\ket{0} + (-1)^b\ket{L_{1}} \ket{1}\right)_{AB}$.
-She transmits her 5 qubits to Bob through the noisy channel and Bob receives the erroneous state as given in Eq. (\ref{eq:Esteog-message}) $E\ket{\Upsilon(w,b)}$, with $E$ being an arbitrary single-qubit error.
-We assume that his entangled particle is error-free, an assumption justified because his qubit hasn't been transmitted across the channel.
+She transmits her five qubits to Bob through the noisy channel and Bob receives the erroneous state as given in Eq. (\ref{eq:Esteog-message}) $\mathfrak{E}\ket{\Upsilon(w,b)}$, with $\mathfrak{E}$ being an arbitrary single-qubit error.
+We assume that his entangled particle is error free, an assumption justified because his qubit has not been transmitted across the channel.

-Here $S_1,S_3$ and $S_4$ are the flipping stabilizers, while $S_2$ is the only non-flipping stabilizer.
-Upon receiving Alice's qubits, Bob implements the following protocol:
+Here $S_1,S_3$, and $S_4$ are the flipping stabilizers, while $S_2$ is the only nonflipping stabilizer.
+Upon receiving Alice's qubits, Bob implements the following protocol.

-(1) For the non-flipping stabilizer, Bob can extract the syndrome by direct measurement of the stabilizer on the first 5 qubits.
+(1) For the nonflipping stabilizer, Bob can extract the syndrome by direct measurement of the stabilizer on the first five qubits:

-(2) For the flipping stabilizers, Bob extracts the the pairwise sums of syndromes by joint measurement of pairs of stabilizers.
-For example
+(2) For the flipping stabilizers, Bob extracts the pairwise sums of syndromes by joint measurement of pairs of stabilizers.
+For example,

 By measuring $S_3 S_4$, Bob obtains the sum of syndromes, or $s_3 + s_4$.